-The two started walking on the 17th of July from Edirne for about 4-5 km to get closer to the border and cross to Bulgaria by crossing the fence.
+The respondent said that the two started walking on the 17th of July from Edirne for about 4-5 km to get closer to the border and cross to Bulgaria by crossing the fence.
 With them 24 Syrian (among them 5 women), aged between 14 – 40, were walking until they reached a point at the fence close to Hamzabeyli.

 Around 2.30 pm they entered Bulgaria and walked for about 4 km to the destination of Sofia.
 The respondent recounted they were surrounded and caught at around 4.30 pm 300m outside of “Golyam Dervent” (Bulgaria) by 6 officers.
-They were all dressed in sage green shirts and pants.
+The respondent reported that the officers were all dressed in sage green shirts and pants.
 The shirts had “Border police” written on their back and a Bulgarian flag as an arm patch.
 These officers were not wearing Balaclavas.

-The officers called for more officers and five minutes later, 2 other officers in a green Nissan pickup truck appeared, dressed as well in sage green uniforms.
+The respondent states that the officers called for more officers and five minutes later, 2 other officers in a green Nissan pickup truck appeared, dressed as well in sage green uniforms.
 The officers searched everybody in the group and took their belongings like phones, 200 Dollar per person, bags and shoes plus the water.
 The women were searched by male officers, forced to take their headscarf off.
-The officers kept saying towards them “No Islam, No Headscarf” and checked every body part.
+The respondent reported that the officers kept saying towards them “No Islam, No Headscarf” and checked every body part.
 Everyone in the group was so thirsty that they wished for rain so that they could at least drink something.
-The police officers didn’t care at all.
+According to the respondent the police officers didn’t care at all.

-The officers started beating people randomly and everywhere with a plastic baton.
+The respondent reported that the officers started beating people randomly and everywhere with a plastic baton.
 The Women were also kicked but the children were protected by the respondent and other people of the group.
 One of the babys was sick, the mother asked for necessary medicine but it was denied.

 Once they loaded them in the car, the officers started surrounding and humiliating the people.
 The respondent kept saying that they wanted to go to the camp to which the officers reacted heartlessly as the respondent described, with laughter and insults by showing the middle finger.

-Another car with 2 officers was called, both wearing green shirts and pants with “police” written on their back.
+The respondent states that another car with 2 officers was called, both wearing green shirts and pants with “police” written on their back.
 These officers divided the 24 people into three groups and loaded them in the trunk of a Green Toyota.
 The respondent was part of the first group, the others were waiting at the site.
 The trunk was 1 by 1 m in size.
-It was too hot so it was impossible to breathe properly.
+The respondent recalls that it was too hot so it was impossible to breathe properly.

 On site there were no other officers, just the two who were driving the car.
 The respondent described the pushback point as a normal “garage – door” [in the border fence], which the officers just opened and pushed them back to Turkey.
 At that point, the group was reduced to 8 people, including the respondent.
 The group consisted of one woman, five men and one 3-year-old child, the age range was therefore between 3 and 35 years.